tony989807/Ml2-Face-Recognition/README.md

-# Music Recommendation based on Facial Emotion Recognition
+# Facial Recognition to Detect Mood and Recommend Songs